Aviv Avraham

-Aviv Daniel Avraham (or Daniel Avraham, אביב דניאל אברהם; born March 30, 1996) is an Israeli professional association footballer who plays as a midfielder for Israeli Premier League club Maccabi Netanya and the Israel national team.
+Aviv Daniel Avraham (or Daniel Avraham, אביב דניאל אברהם; born March 30, 1996) is an Israeli professional footballer who plays as a midfielder for Hapoel Ironi Kiryat Shmona.

 Early life

 Avraham was born in Afula, Israel, to an Ethiopian Jewish family, and he is the youngest brother amongst eight siblings.

 International career

 He has been a youth international since 2014.
-Between 2017–2018, he was part of Israel under-21s.
+Between 2017 and 2018, he was part of Israel under-21s.

 He was called up for the senior Israel national team on 14 November 2021, during their 2022 FIFA World Cup qualifiers - UEFA.
 He debuted for the senior team in a 3–2 home win for Israel against Faroe Islands on 15 November 2021, at the 2022 FIFA World Cup qualifiers - UEFA.